tkoletsky1973/YieldLoop_V2.0/docs/Whitepaper.md

 As a U.S.-based entity, YieldLoop’s user interface may implement sanctions screening consistent with applicable Office of Foreign Assets Control (OFAC) lists and may restrict access from prohibited jurisdictions or sanctioned persons at the application layer.
 Such measures do not alter the non-custodial nature of the protocol or the neutrality of the underlying smart contracts.

+YieldLoop implements application-layer compliance controls where required, including sanctions screening consistent with Office of Foreign Assets Control (OFAC) requirements.
+Access to user interfaces or features may be restricted based on jurisdictional considerations or applicable law.

+YieldLoop does not perform custodial identity verification by default; however, users are responsible for ensuring their participation complies with applicable AML, KYC, and sanctions regulations in their jurisdiction.
+Where legally required, additional disclosures, acknowledgments, or access limitations may be applied at the interface level without altering the non-custodial operation of the underlying protocol.

 ---

 ### 21.8 Design Intent